ryba3310/Easy_envoy/README.md

 - ✅  Setup certbot and wildcard domain name
 - ✅  Generate and setup CA for mTLS authentication(use ECDSA P-256 at least)
 - ✅  Create some dasboards and presserve the config across deployments of this playbook
-- ⚠️  Tidy up README and make it comprehensive
+- ✅️  Tidy up README and make it comprehensive
-- ⚠️  Describe variables for hosts setting in inventory
+- ✅️  Describe variables for hosts setting in inventory
 - ⚠️  Minor fixes in naming and redundant expressions
 - ✅  Fix issue with guacamole path redirection
 - ✅  Fix downstream ssl error 'error:0A000126:SSL routines::unexpected eof while reading', maybe something with libs?
 - ✅  Seperate services for mTLS enabled and just TLS enabled
-- ✅  Fix vscode-server issue with websocket and tls, rather related to proxy as it works flawless without TLS
+- ✅  Fix vscode-server issue with websocket and TLS, rather related to proxy as it works flawless without TLS
 - ❌  Maybe apply chroot jail for vscode-server or host it in docker instead - mTLS will do
 - ❌  Make use of Filter chains in envoy instead of authrity match feature in routes - seems like to much hussle
-- ⚠️  Build Grafana dashboards
+- ✅  Build Grafana dashboards